homie206/Experiment_Codes/README.md

 16p: our_method_analysis_result.py

 bfi44 and sd3: first use our_method_analysis.py to get high or low of the results
-       then use our_method_analysis_result.py for analysing multi-dimension result
+       then use our_method_analysis_result.py for analysing multi-dimension result and our_method_analysis_result_single.py for single-dimension results